Internal Communications Plans: A Complete Guide + Templateon 30 May 2022

 When it comes to communications, it’s critical you keep in mind to whom you’re addressing your messaging.
 While all internal members of your organisation are important, they have differing perspectives and needs.
 This necessitates you adjust your messaging to achieve your desired results, just like you do with different customer segments.
 Your internal communication plan template should include a section that defines the various audiences and your communication goals for each.

-For example, your organisation may have a mix of full-time employees, part-time employees, and contractors.
+For example, you may have a mix of full-time employees, part-time employees, and contractors.
 You may also consider your vendors to be part of your internal network.
 Each of these groups requires unique considerations.
 And that’s just one way to look at it; you may also need to consider other aspects, such as departmental, geographic, and cultural concerns.

 This section is where you describe the higher-level approaches you’ll take to achieve the goals you’ve formulated.
 “You’ll want to paint broad strokes here, describing conceptual ideas.
 For example, perhaps you’ve identified resentment as a key issue among employees at retail locations.
 One strategy to remedy this may be to strengthen trust between senior leadership and front-line employees,” explains Pophal.